This Plan has been prepared by the Friends of Easter Craiglockhart Hill.

 There are no interpretation boards in this area about the birds and the plants.

-The marsh area to the east of the pond is an unusual and valuable habitat in the Edinburgh area.
-It may, in the past, have been the location for a skating pond or curling rink.
+There is a marsh area to the east of the pond where the outflow leaves the pond.
+This is an unusual and valuable habitat in the Edinburgh area.
 Frogs, toads, newts and leeches are found in the marsh.
-A survey carried out in 2015, suggested that water quality in the pond was poor and that there was a risk of shrinkage and habitat loss due to encroaching trees and shrubs.
+A survey carried out in 2015 suggested that water quality in the pond was poor and that there was a risk of shrinkage and habitat loss due to encroaching trees and shrubs.
 The survey was carried out at a time of particularly low water levels and these concerns may have been unfounded.
 Over recent years, some of the other recommendations of this survey report have been implemented.
 Ponds and pools have been dug out to provide better habitats for frogs, toads and other amphibians.
-Greater willow-herb and other epilobium species dominate some areas of the marsh to the exclusion of other plants such as marsh orchids.
+Greater willow-herb and other willow-herb species dominate some areas of the marsh to the exclusion of other plants such as marsh orchids.
 Volunteers have been deployed to pull out the willow-herb and allow other plants to flourish.

 The Curling Rink Area

-Waverley Curling Club constructed several curling rinks to the north-east of the Hill in the late 19th and early 20th centuries.
+Waverley Curling Club constructed several curling rinks to the north-east of the Hill in the late 19thand early 20th centuries.
 Most were gradually lost to housing developments.
 One, at what is now the Craiglockhart Terrace entrance, survived the longest.
 Though derelict for decades, generations of children enjoyed riding bikes and playing football and outdoor games on the concrete surface.
 In 1998, the Council proposed that a swathe of land between Craiglockhart Terrace and Lockharton Crescent should be sold to housing developers.
 The community opposed this proposal.
-The Council agreed to put the land sale on hold provided that the community demonstrated capacity to look after and improve the area – a smaller-scale precursor to the present opportunity for community ownership.
+The Council agreed to put the land sale on hold provided that the community demonstrated capacity to look after and improve the area.
 In the following few years, thanks to community donations and fundraising of more than ten thousand pounds, trees were planted, paths constructed, the out-buildings of a derelict hotel were demolished and the curling rink surface was broken up and filled in.
 The housing development proposals were, accordingly, withdrawn.

 The curling rink area has been gradually improved over the years.
 Within the area are: